Whether they are a growing underclass or a sign of the UK economy’s bright future, the growing army of self-employed warrant our attention.

 Whether they are a growing underclass or a sign of the UK economy’s bright future, the self-employed definitely warrant our attention.

 Spencer Thompson is senior economic analyst at IPPRLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.